xrdocs/design/_blogs/peering-fabric-test.md

 The XR service layer API is a gRPC based API to extract data from a device as well as provide a very fast programmatic path into the router’s runtime state.
-One use case of SL API in the peering fabric is to directly program FIB entries on a device, overriding the default path selection.
-Using telemetry extracted from a peering fabric, an external controller can use the data and additional external constraints to programmatically direct traffic across the fabric.
+One use case of SL API in the Peering Fabric is to directly program FIB entries on a device, overriding the default path selection.
+Using telemetry extracted from a Peering Fabric, an external controller can use the data and additional external constraints to programmatically direct traffic across the fabric.
 SL API also supports transmission of event data via subscriptions.